Robotix22/Mu-Tegra/Building.md

 ## Troubleshooting:

 ### Python Requirements:
-   1. You may encounter an issue That the recuired package is not satisfied or something, If your Python Version is lower than 3.10 install Python 3.10 or newer
+   1. You may encounter an issue That the required package is not satisfied or something, If your Python Version is lower than 3.10 install Python 3.10 or newer
-   2. After installing Python 3.10 Linux won't automaticly chose Python 3.10 as default, To set it as default use these commands:
+   2. After installing Python 3.10 Linux won't automatically chose Python 3.10 as default, To set it as default use these commands:
       ```
       sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.10 1
       sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.10 1